-If the object or material you want to measure is more transparent, for instance a filter, glass, or fluid, the amount of reflected light is too low to perform a reflection measurement.
-For (mostly) transparent materials, transmission spectroscopy is the best choice, since it measures the light that passes through the material in comparison to the emitted light, instead of light reflecting from it.
+If the object or material you want to measure is more transparent, for instance, a filter, glass, or fluid, the amount of reflected light is too low to perform a reflection measurement.
+Transmission spectroscopy is the best choice for (mostly) transparent materials since it measures the light that passes through the material compared to the emitted light instead of light reflecting from it.

-To perform such a measurement, usually a parallel light beam is used while utilizing collimating lenses between the fibre optics of the setup.
+To perform such a measurement, a parallel light beam is used while collimating lenses between the fiber optics of the setup.
 The object of interest is then placed between these collimating lenses to measure what light is transmitted through the material.

 Example: UV Transmission

-A great example of a transmission measurement is measuring through sunglasses to find out whether they completely block all UV radiation, as seen in the video below:
+A great example of a transmission measurement measures through sunglasses to find out whether they completely block all UV radiation, as seen in the video below:

 These are some of the products that can be used to perform a transmission measurement.
-To find the perfect setup for your specific application, contact one of our sales engineers for advice.
+Contact one of our sales engineers for advice to find the perfect setup for your specific application.

-Below are some detailed application notes on various uses of transmission spectroscopy in different applications and industries.
+Below are detailed application notes on various uses of transmission spectroscopy in different applications and industries.